 A different sort of generalization interprets the ANOVA display as inference about the variance of each batch of coefficients, which we can think of as the relative importance of each source of variation in predicting the data.
 Even in a classical balanced ANOVA, the sums of squares and mean squares do not exactly do this, but the information contained therein can be used to estimate the variance components (Cornfield and Tukey, 1956, Searle, Casella, and McCulloch, 1992).
 Bayesian simulation can then be used to obtain confidence intervals for the variance parameters.
-Figure 3 illustrates for a dataset of logarithms of internet connect times, classified by five different variables, each with two or more levels.
-We display inferences for standard deviations (rather than variances) because these are more directly interpretable.
-Compared to the classical ANOVA display, this plot emphasizes the estimated variance parameters rather than testing the hypothesis that they are zero.
+As illustrated below, we display inferences for standard deviations (rather than variances) because these are more directly interpretable.
+Compared to the classical ANOVA display, our plots emphasize the estimated variance parameters rather than testing the hypothesis that they are zero.